 Hollywood icon Warren Beatty found himself at the centre of what is arguably the biggest screw-up to ever occur at the Oscars in its 79-year history, and the acclaimed actor/director wants some answers.

-On Tuesday, the “Rules Don’t Apply” star released a statement to Associated Press in which he demands that Academy of Motion Picture Arts and Sciences president Cheryl Boone Issacs “publicly clarify” exactly what took place that led to “La La Land” being mistakenly awarded the Oscar for Best Picture, when in fact it was “Moonlight” that had won the award.
+In February, the “Rules Don’t Apply” star released a statement to Associated Press in which he demands that Academy of Motion Picture Arts and Sciences president Cheryl Boone Issacs “publicly clarify” exactly what took place that led to “La La Land” being mistakenly awarded the Oscar for Best Picture, when in fact it was “Moonlight” that had won the award.

 Early reports were not kind to the 79-year-old star before the facts became known, with many mocking him for having a “senior moment” (the headline on The Drudge Report read: “Beatty Blows It”), but we now know that Beatty was blameless for the mix-up, which was actually the fault of a PriceWaterhouseCoopers accountant who was reportedly consumed with tweeting a photo of Emma Stone shortly before giving the wrong card to Beatty.